YZ-social/yz-eth/AI_SESSION_CONTEXT.md

 4. **Focus on current phase** from the Implementation Plan above
 5. **Maintain code quality** with TypeScript strict mode and comprehensive error handling
 6. **Test thoroughly** during refactoring to ensure no functionality is lost

+### **⚠️ CRITICAL: Communication Guidelines**
+- **NEVER claim fixes are "working properly" or "completed"** without user verification
+- **Instead state**: "I have made the following changes {short description}, please verify that this is correct"
+- **Be accurate about implementation status** - describe what was changed, not assumed outcomes
+- **Continue detailed technical reporting** but avoid definitive success claims
+- **Wait for user confirmation** before declaring issues resolved

 ### **⚠️ CRITICAL: Common User Requests & Context**
 - **"Add new features"** → ❌ STOP: Explain that features must wait until Model-View refactoring is complete (v0.1.3)